From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 Fitting a CJS model in R

-Let us simulate some capture history data and fit a CJS model to it to see this in practice.
+Let’s simulate some capture history data and fit a CJS model to it, so you can see the whole thing actually work.

 Code